MASL — Metadata for Arbitrary Structures & Links

 somehow exist.
 As in web contexts, it is the full path that is matched, not/

 -separated subsets.
-URLs do not map to file systems. - When resolving a URL inside a bundle, implementation MUST only make use of the URL's pathname and MUST ignore the query string.
+URLs do not map to file systems. - Query strings: When resolving a URL inside of a bundle, implementation MUST only make use of the URL's pathname and MUST ignore the query string.
 (Note that this departs from typical URL processing but makes it easier to pass parameters between resources internally.)

 Example with src